 We will also hire medical professionals, accident reconstruction specialists, or other experts to make statements in defense of your family’s rights.
 With the help of an attorney, you will have solid evidence to back up your claim.

-If the defendant’s insurance company is not willing to make you a fair and reasonable offer based on the evidence we provide, we will take them to court.
-This is unlikely, but if you do go to trial, we will fight for you.
+If the defendant’s insurance company is not willing to make you a fair and reasonable offer based on the evidence we provide, we can take them to court.
+There, you can present evidence of your loved one’s losses before a judge and jury.
+These parties can subsequently assess your claim for value and choose to award you the compensation you deserve.

-Our firm can handle these responsibilities on a contingency-fee-basis.
-This means you pay us nothing up-front to retain our services and put us to work.
+Our firm handles these responsibilities on a contingency-fee-basis.
+This means you pay us nothing up-front for our services.
 We only collect payment after you receive a settlement or award in court.